 Unfortunately, even though they know what the problems are, municipalities are seeking solutions that will produce enough excess income that will allow them to overcome or ignore the reasons that the problems exist in the first place.
-Ironically, it is widely an unsustainable practice in a worldview that seeks all things sustainable.
+Ironically, it is a widely unsustainable practice in a worldview that seeks all things sustainable.

 One of the ways that cities, especially, are trying to address the problem is to force their cities to densify their populations, pushing up property taxes and concentrating sales taxes within a confined border.
-This is leading to cities to do all they can to force out any entity that does not pay property taxes.
+This is leading cities to do all they can to force out any entity that does not pay property taxes.
 Whether it has been their intent or not, it has never been considered good public relations to mistreat churches, at least not until recently.

-The result has been that, if there cannot found a good reason to force churches out of our cities, then there must be found a bad reason that can be sold to the public as a good reason.
+The result has been that, if there cannot be found a good reason to force churches out of our cities, then there must be found a bad reason that can be sold to the public as a good reason.

 Recently I have begun to notice, on the Internet, more demonization of churches because they are tax exempt.
-I have found accusations that it is unconstitutional for churches, that claims that the special treatment is an establishment of religion, that churches are rich, that their gains are illgotten, that giving churches tax-exempt status creates a theocracy, that they steal services from cities, and that church property takes up all the prime real estate.
+I have found accusations that it is unconstitutional for churches, that claims that the special treatment is an establishment of religion, that churches are rich, that their gains are ill-gotten, that giving churches tax-exempt status creates a theocracy, that they steal services from cities and that church property takes up all the prime real estate.

 All of which are false, of course, but in a corrupt, un-Godly culture that is desperate for cash, I expect these mantras to intensify.
-But there is something churches can do about this.
-More next week.
+With the recent news of Cypress confiscating the wealth of its citizens from their own bank accounts, and America's growing debt crisis, do not be surprise if this kind of rhetoric becomes more acceptable to the public.

-©2011 Randy W. Bright
+©2013 Randy W. Bright